choukri33/holbertonschool-simple_shell/README.md

 #### **Team and Tasks**

-This project was carried out by two students, Gabriel Milan and Choukri Abou-Khadija.
+This project was carried out by two students, <a href = "https://github.com/MadMartigan3">Gabriel Milana </a> and Choukri Abou-Khadija.

 Our shell is a straightforward program that takes keyboard commands on our command prompt and passes them to the system for execution.